Prigan/dotnet-webapp-deepti/README.md

 - Azure Account for Deployment
 - Valid and available github requests limit for your IP address

+## Configureation Instructions

+To Run Locally:

+Since the code uses InMemory DB , just download the code and run

+For CD:

+Modify the publish profile to your publish profile in the .yml file

 ### Tools used:

 	- Microsoft Visual Studio 2019 IDE